Any U.S. sanctions relief on Iran likely to start slowly

 Even if Iran promises to take serious steps, it is unlikely to satisfy key members of the U.S. Congress, which generally takes a harder line on Iran than President Barack Obama's administration.

-"Sanctions relief is easier said than done," said Ali Vaez, an Iran analyst at the International Crisis Group, an organisation that seeks to prevent and resolve conflict.
+"Sanctions relief is easier said than done," said Ali Vaez, an Iran analyst at the International Crisis Group, an organization that seeks to prevent and resolve conflict.

 "Without a fundamental reorientation of Iran's approach, a significant relaxation in sanctions is not in the cards."